laurahake/TiltRotorUAVSim/README.md

 # TiltRotorUAVSim

-This repository is a streamlined version of the [BYU MAGICC vtolsim](https://github.com/byu-magicc/vtolsim) simulator, adapted to demonstrate **State-Dependent LQR Control** for a Tilt-Rotor UAV based on the paper:
+This repository is a streamlined version of the [BYU MAGICC vtolsim](https://github.com/byu-magicc/vtolsim) simulator, adapted to develop a new controller for the Tilt-Rotor UAV Model based on the paper:

 > **"State-Dependent LQR Control for a Tilt-Rotor UAV"**
 > Eren, Serdar; Ehsani, Amirhossein; Beard, Randal W.